Stepwise Reasoning Enhancement for LLMs via External Subgraph Generation

 - Ablation studies confirm the importance of schema guidance and Neo4j-based retrieval.

-From source RSS / original summaryarXiv:2606.
-04454v1 Announce Type: new Abstract: Large language models have shown strong performance in natural language generation and downstream reasoning tasks, but they still struggle with logical consistency, factual grounding, and interpretability in complex multi-step reasoning.
-To address these limitations, this paper proposes SGR, a stepwise reasoning enhancement framework that integrates large language models with external knowledge graphs through query-relevant subgraph generation.
+From the original publisher, up to about 700 charactersarXiv:2606.
+04454v1 Announce Type: new Abstract: have shown strong performance in natural language generation and downstream reasoning tasks, but they still struggle with logical consistency, factual grounding, and interpretability in complex multi-step reasoning.
+To address these limitations, this paper proposes SGR, a stepwise reasoning enhancement framework that integrates large language models with external knowledge graphs through query-relevant subgraph generation. …

 Want this in your inbox every morning?